Devayani (actress)

-Sushma Jaidev (born 22 June 1974), professionally known as Devayani Rajakumaran, is an Indian actress known for her works primarily in Tamil, Telugu and Malayalam films.
-She also appears in few Kannada, Hindi and Bengali.
+Sushma Jaidev (born 22 June 1974), professionally known as Devayani Rajakumaran, is an Indian actress known for her works primarily in Tamil and Malayalam films.
+She has also appeared in a few Telugu, Kannada, Hindi and Bengali films.

 She has received several awards for her performances in Kadhal Kottai (1996), Suryavamsam (1997) and Bharathi (2000).

 She was honoured with a Kalaimamani Award in 2000.
 She won the Best Supporting Actress for the movie Azhagi (2002).
 She also won the Best Television Actress for her role in the serial Kolangal (2003–2009).

 Personal life

 Devayani was born on 22 June 1974 in Mumbai, Maharashtra to a Konkani father from Mangalore and a Malayali mother.
 She has two younger brothers Nakkhul and Mayur.
-The former is working as an actor and singer in the Tamil film industry, while the latter would also make his acting debut in an upcoming film.
+The former is working as an actor and singer in the Tamil film industry.
 She married director Rajakumaran on 9 April 2001.
-They have two daughters, Iniya and Priyanka.
+They have two daughters.